circlefin/chainmail/README.md

 ### Test Files
 The directory `test_data` has some test email messages.
-You can use them as test data on the command line with `python chainlink.py` or copy+paste into the web browser for verification.
+You can use them as test data on the command line with `python chainlink.py` or copy+paste into the web browser for verification (don't forget to activate your virtual environment).
 - `good_sent_email.asc`.
 This email is signed using the default PGP fingerprint and the script `register-for-demo.py` will register both the PGP fingerprint and the contents of the email.
 - `ok_sent_email.asc`.
 This email has a valid PGP signature and `register-for-demo.py` will register the signer PGP key.